Proof of the area of a trapezoid

 Then, make 4 triangles as shown below:

-The reason that triangle EDI is equal to triangle IFC is because we can find two angles inside the triangles that are the same.
-If two angles are the same, then the third or last angle must be the same
+The reason that triangle EDI is equal to triangle IFC is because of ASA.
+We can find two angles inside the triangles that are the same and the side between the angles is the same for both triangles.

 This is important because if these two triangles are not congruent or the same, we cannot make the rectangle with the trapezoid by rotating triangle EDI.
 It would not fit properly